-The plaintiff Lumius Slovakia, s.r.o.
-'In liquidation' claims to reopen the court proceedings in which the plaintiff claimed the payment in amount of EUR 3 792 188,01 with accessories because of the unreasonable beneficiation and damages by the illegitimate charging of the system services on the cross-border transmission.
+The plaintiff Lumius Slovakia, s. r. o.
+'In !iquidation' claims to reopen the court proceedings in which the plaintiff claimed the payment in amount of EUR 3 792 188.01 with accessories because of the unreasonable beneficiation and damages by the illegitimate charging of the system Services on the cross-border transmission.
 The plaintiff paid to the defendant following the Contract of transmission of electricity through the interconnector from 16 January 2008 in accordance the legislation at the time.
 According to the opinion of the plaintiff, the illegitimate charging consists in the fact that such a fee is in the conflict with the European Union law.
 The Bratislava II District Court dismissed the claim, the plaintiff did not make an appeal against the judgment and the judgment became final.
 Because of the Court of Justice of the European Union evaluated the charge as conflicted with the European Union law in Case C-305/17, the plaintiff claims the reopening of the court proceedings within the statutory period.
-It has not yet been decided about the reopening of the proceedings, each of the dates has been repeatedly canceled because of the pandemic situation.
+At the hearing on 20 May 2021, the court rejected the motion to reopen the proceedings, the plaintiff filed an appeal against the judgment, and the parent company submitted a statement on the plaintiff's appeal.
+The Regional Court in Bratislava will decide on the appeal.